 Operating heavy machinery in the workplace, if done incorrectly, can lead to the injury and sometimes death of workers.
 In fact, according to the Occupational Safety and Health Administration (OSHA), there are nearly 100 forklift fatalities and roughly 35,000 serious forklift-related injuries each year.
 Nearly half of forklift-related deaths occur from the operator being crushed by a tipping vehicle.
 If you or someone you love has been seriously injured in a forklift-related accident in Philadelphia, you may be able to file a liability claim against those who are responsible for your injury.
-You may be able to receive compensation for your medical and hospital bills, rehabilitation costs, and if your injury was serious enough to compromise or prevent you from working, you may even be able to recover damages for a loss of wages or pain and suffering.
+You may be able to receive compensation for your medical and hospital bills, rehabilitation costs, and if your injury was serious enough to compromise or prevent you from working, you might even be able to recover damages for a loss of wages or pain and suffering.

-The personal injury attorneys at The Reiff Law Firm have recovered millions of dollars in settlements for our injury clients.
+The personal injury attorneys at the Reiff Law Firm have recovered millions of dollars in settlements for our injury clients.
 We possess years of experience in all areas of law concerning forklift accidents and other work-related injuries.
 Our Philadelphia forklift injury lawyers would be honored to serve you and will work diligently to obtain the maximum recovery for your injuries.
 Contact us at (215) 709-6940 for your free consultation.

 Forklift Injury Causes and Statistics

 There are many reasons why forklifts can be a serious workplace hazard.
 Forklifts can weigh up to 9,000 pounds and travel up to 18 miles per hour, and unlike a car, forklifts only have brakes in the front, making them harder to stop.
 Forklifts have uneven weight distribution, which makes it easier for them to possibly tip over and injure the operator or a bystander.
-Perhaps one of the biggest reasons forklift accidents happen so often is that the view of the driver is usually obstructed, and without proper communication this can be catastrophic.
+Perhaps one of the biggest reasons forklift accidents happen so often is that the view of the driver is usually obstructed, and without proper communication, this can be catastrophic.

 The number of serious forklift injuries hovers around 35,000 per year, however, forklift-related accidents are so commonplace that about 100,000 workers per year suffer from non-serious to fatal injuries.
 Many of these forklift accidents are the product of improper training and carelessness on the job.
-There are other behavioral and operational factors which should be considered when looking at forklift-related accidents, such as:

 Forklift-related injuries make up about 10% of all physical workplace-related injuries.
 OSHA estimates that about 70% of workplace-related injuries could be prevented if employees received stricter training.

-Common Forklift Injuries
+Common Forklift Injuries in Philadelphia

 These situations have caused many serious or fatal injuries to forklift operators and other types of employees in Pennsylvania.
 Here are some of the injuries commonly sustained by workers due to a forklift accident: